Last Updated on

 Disclosure: What a seller has to tell the buyer of a home.
 They must disclose any material facts that are known.

 Double Closing: The simultaneous purchase and sale of a real estate property involving three parties: the original seller, an investor (middleman), and the final buyer.
+Commonly used by wholesalers.

 Due on Sale Clause: A clause in most mortgages that states when the owner of the home sells the property, the mortgage must be paid off.

 Earnest Money Deposit: The money needed for a deposit to buy a property.
-This can be refundable under certain circumstances based on inspection, loan approvals, appraisal and other contingencies.
+This can be refundable under certain circumstances based on inspection, loan approvals, appraisal, and other contingencies.

 Easement: A right to cross or otherwise use someone else’s land for a specified purpose.